dan-leo/masters/thesis/v8/thesis.md

 Low power consumption is vital for battery longevity.

 * PCB layout, antenna matching and location will have an effect to the overall interference received by the module.
 * PSM and eDRX
 * On the other hand, although the average power is comparable, peaks in transmission of LoRaWAN’s radio are around 40 mA, while in NB-IoT they reach 220 mA.
 This causes additional stress on the battery, which has to be managed with care.
+* As can be observed, mean values for NB-IoT are similar to the energy that a LoRaWAN device requires to transmit while using the SF12 configuration.
+The 5th percentile results for NB-IoT (best observed performance) are comparable to the best case performance of LoRaWAN when operating at SF8.
+This is in our opinion a relevant result, as NB-IoT guarantees packet delivery with similar power consumption.
+* The expected achievable lifespan (on average) for a NB-IoT is on the order 2-3 years, depending on the datagram size.
+* However, adopters may take into consideration some differences.
+First, sending larger messages (up to 512 bytes) has almost no impact on NB-IoT.
+* In a simple periodic-reporting application with very limited computing requirements5, the average power can be modeled approximately by Eq. \ref{eq:avgpower}, as detailed in [21]:

+$$P = \frac{E_{msg}}{T_{msg}}$$ {#eq:avgpower}

 *

 ## Data Usage

 * The module has a limited dynamic message queue size.
 For IoT applications, the message size should be of the order of tens of bytes.
 UDP socket commands limit their payload size to 512 bytes.
 * There is no indication when the UDP data has been sent.
 * Downlink data from the cloud server must also be 512 bytes or less, because otherwise the messages will be lost.
 * The module has an internal message buffer.
 If the module is unable to send the messages to the network before this buffer is full, because the application is queueing quicker than it can send them, then the UE will return ERROR for the +NSOST/+NSOSTF commands.
 * If a message cannot be sent because of communication issues between the module and eNB, the module will attempt to send the message a second time.
 If this fails, the message will be dropped.
 As +NSOST/+NSOSTF messages are UDP, there is no indication the message has been dropped.
 * The UDP header is about 48-60 bytes in length, and so an application sending 100 bytes will actually send about 160 bytes.
 For devices in the extreme coverage class 2, this can be quite costly.
+* The UE may later resume the RRC Connected state with that context, thus avoiding the AS setup and saving considerable signaling overhead for the transmission of infrequent small data packets.

 ## Application Architecture

 * ![1569744612309](../images/1569744612309.png)
 * At the far left the customer’s device contains a u-blox NB-IoT module that communicates over the radio network with a cell tower that supports the NB-IoT network.
 The cellular network links the cell tower with an IoT platform.
 This IoT platform stores uplink datagrams from the NB-IoT module.
 The customer server communicates with the IoT platform to retrieve uplink datagrams and to send downlink datagrams to the NB-IoT.
 The IoT platform holds downlink datagrams until the NB-IoT module is awake to receive them.
 * The SARA-N2 series modules implement basic UDP socket commands for directly communicating with an external service.
 With these commands the customer can build a simple IoT platform.
 With an external processor other IoT layers could be implemented to aid this system design.
 SARA-N2 series modules support AT commands for general CoAP messaging.
 This allows the customer to not require CoAP in their external processor.
 * Many developers coming from a GPRS type background may expect an always on type connection, normally using TCP.
 NB-IoT is not session oriented, latencies are much higher and the device will enter a power save mode.
 This is very different to always-on modems with “chatty” protocols like TCP.
 * UDP sockets do not create connections to servers; UDP is a connection-less datagram protocol.
 Because of this MO messages may not be received by the server and lost.
 The application should take this in to consideration and provide its own acknowledgements between the UE and server.
 CoAP is one protocol which can be used on top of UDP to provide this.
 * For resolving the issue of sending MT messages to a very sleepy module, when a MO message is sent to the cloud server, the cloud server will know the module is active and connected to the network.
 As seen in section 7 the connection is alive until the RRC connection is released by the network and then still contactable when paging inside the T3324 period.
 If there are MT messages to be sent to the module, the cloud server should send this message in this time.

 ## Use cases